mertfozzy/mertfozzy/README.md

 ## Hi fellas!
 I'm Mert 👨🏻‍💻

 ➡️ I'm Mert from Turkey, I am studying at Beykoz University Computer Engineering Department.
-Also I'm currently working as Global Expansion Specialist at Robotistan Electronic Company. 😎
+Also I'm currently working as Information Technology Intern at STILL ARSER group company. 😎

 ➡️ I work focused on IT Support Principles, as well as working on other Computer Engineering-related projects.

 ➡️ I've completed Harvard's CS50x and Google IT Support Professional Certificate.
-Currently taking these courses; "Computer Networks", "Operating Systems" and "Analysis of Algorithms" from my university currently.
+Currently taking these courses; "IT Security", "Software Engineering Stages" and "Graph Theory" from my university currently.

 ➡️ I love learning new things, I have a lot to learn along the way!
 "Eat!
 Sleep!
 Conquer!
 Repeat!".